yarlson/aerie/README.md

 - **Automatic HTTPS**: Built-in Nginx proxy handles SSL/TLS certificate management.
 - **Build Management**: Build and push Docker images for your services.

-## Installation
+## 💻 Installation

 There are several ways to install FTL:

 ### Option 1: Install from Source

-To install FTL from source, you need to have Go installed on your system.
+To install FTL from source, you need to have [Go](https://golang.org/dl/) installed on your system.
 Then, you can use the following command:

 ```bash
 go install github.com/yarlson/ftl@latest